pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Option=0 -> normal Bayang protocol

 Option=1 -> enable telemetry with [Silverxxx firmware](https://github.com/silver13/H101-acro/tree/master).
-Value returned to the TX using FrSkyD Hub are RX RSSI, TX RSSI, A1=uncompensated battery voltage (set the ratio to 5.0 and adjust with offset), A2=compensated battery voltage (set the ratio to 5.0 and adjust with offset) and if supported AccX=P, AccY=I, ACCZ=D
+Value returned to the TX using FrSkyD Hub are RX RSSI, TX RSSI, A1=uncompensated battery voltage (set the ratio to 5.0 and adjust with offset), A2=compensated battery voltage (set the ratio to 5.0 and adjust with offset) and if supported AccX=P, AccY=I, ACCZ=D (which you can rename after the sensors discovery)

 Option=2 -> enable analog aux channels with [NFE Silverware firmware](https://github.com/NotFastEnuf/NFE_Silverware).
 Two otherwise static bytes in the protocol overridden to add two 'analog' (non-binary) auxiliary channels.